 So what’s the best way to experience this popular music festival?
 Organizers urge attendees to skip cars and to walk, ride bikes, and bring strollers.
 Non-island residents, are encouraged to park at the the Plum Island Airport and to carpool as much as possible.
 PlumFest will have FREE shuttles that you can hop on and off of all day to visit different venues and to get to and from your car.
 The shuttle will run from 11 am – 7 pm giving folks plenty of time to check out their favorite bands and make it back to their cars before the shuttle stops.

 Expect a huge range in music, from full bands to acoustic performances, from bluegrass to classic rock and rap.
 Performances are scattered all over the island with hot spots like Northern Boulevard, Southern Boulevard on the South End, and Old Point Road.
-You can plan ahead by viewing the printable list of performers with locations and times and check out this year’s amazing lineup.
-Visit the website to view the full schedule with the map of locations or just ride the shuttle and hop off when you hear something you like.
+Check out the amazing 2023 lineup.

 While there will be a few food trucks out and about, organizers hope that visitors will give back to the community by popping into local establishments to grab some food or a drink.
 And if you love a band, purchase a t-shirt or book them for your next event!

 Each year PlumFest picks a cause to raise money for.
 While the festival is entirely free, red buckets are set up at the performers’ locations to collect donations.
-This year, funds will go to the Boys and Girls Club of Lower Merrimack Valley and the Merrimack River Watershed Council.
+This year, funds will go to the Boys and Girls Club of Lower Merrimack Valley and club members will be volunteering during the event by staffing the welcome table and supervising the airport parking lot.
 Donations will enable the expansion of the music curriculum by adding instruction in recording technology, studio engineering and sound management.
 Over the past four years, PlumFest has donated $25,000 to various causes.

 For more fun happenings in Newburyport, be sure to check out our full Events Calendar!
 The first band picture featured in the article is Unnamed Colors and the second is the Dune Dogs Band playing at the Plum Island Grille.